anoma/namada/README.md

 make install

 # generate default config in .anoma/
-cargo run --bin anomad -- --base-dir .anoma generate-config
+cargo run --bin anoman -- --base-dir .anoma generate-config

-# Run Anoma daemon (this will also initialize and run Tendermint node)
+# Run Anoma node (this will also initialize and run Tendermint node)
 make run-ledger

 # Reset the state (resets Tendermint too)
-cargo run --bin anomad -- reset-ledger
+cargo run --bin anoman -- reset-ledger

 # Submit a custom transaction with a wasm code and arbitrary data in `tx.data` file.
 # Note that you have to have a `tx.data` file for this to work, albeit it can be empty.